-The replaced accessory building to the north, adjacent to the north property line, which will contain spa activities and an outdoor shower space also encroaches into the front and side yard.
+The replaced accessory building to the north, adjacent to the north property line, also encroaches into the front and side yard.
 The building is 3.5 feet from the eastern property line and 6 feet from the northern property line.
 With the insufficient right-of-way, the accessory building encroaches 36 feet into the front yard.
 The accessory building encroaches 6 feet in the side yard between the northern property line and the accessory building.